 Internship Grant Program

 H AND is pleased to extend yet another valuable benefit to its members through its Annual Summer Internship Grant Program!
 Eligible nonprofit members and government members are awarded $1,000 matching grants to hire interns to work for their organizations during the summer, and receive meaningful exposure to the various careers within the affordable housing and community development industry.
 HAND’s grant program supports our members by offsetting the costs of hiring exceptional students to work as interns, while also honoring the organization’s commitment to cultivate the next generation of community development leaders.

 Cultivating the Next Generation of Community Development Leaders

 Application Process: HAND’s Summer Internship Grant Program is opened each year to nonprofit and government members.
 Applicants are required to submit an online application that includes a detailed description of the internship position.
 After the applications are evaluated, selected organizations will be notified of their award.
 Grants will be dispersed to organizations upon completion of the internship and submission of the internship evaluation form.
 Organizations who are awarded the grant are required to pay the student $2,000, half of which will be funded through the grant.

-The application period for the 2018 Summer Internship Grant Program has closed.
-Please direct any questions to email@example.com.
+Stay tuned for updates on the Summer 2019 Internship Grant application!
+Please direct any questions to firstname.lastname@example.org.